 Everyone has fun pursuits that they undertake in their spare time, some of which can wind up costing you a pretty penny.
-If you’re an avid knitter, woodworker or even a Pokemon card collector, you may have costs associated with your hobby, and you can ultimately write some or even all of them off.
-When you’re retired, you can turn your hobby into a paying gig.
+If you’re an avid knitter, woodworker or even a Pokémon card collector, you may have costs associated with your hobby, and you can ultimately write some or even all of them off.

 Yes, You Can Deduct Hobby Expenses

 If your hobby ends up producing income, you can then deduct your expenses up to that amount.
 So, if you enjoy woodworking and spend $2,000 on materials and equipment over the course of the year, but sell a handmade table for $1,000, you can deduct up to $1,000 of your expenses.

 Find Out: Are Moving Expenses Tax Deductible?

 Ensuring that single parents are still able to provide material support to their children is a priority, so the IRS allows parents to deduct the cost of their child support payments from their taxes, an important consideration that helps them shoulder the costs of supporting their offspring.
 After all, there are lots of big tax questions for single-income families.

 No, You Can’t Deduct Child Support Payments